Apple says coronavirus will keep it from meeting revenue expectations

 The company said Monday in an investor update that its quarterly guidance issued in late January was based on the best information it had at the time.

-The stores that are open are doing so at reduced hours and "with very low customer traffic," Apple said.
-"We are gradually reopening our retail stores and will continue to do so as steadily and safely as we can," the company said.
+The stores that are open are open at reduced hours and "with very low customer traffic," Apple said.
+"We are gradually reopening our retail stores and will continue to do so as steadily and safely as we can," it said.

-At least 1,770 deaths have been reported in mainland China and more than 70,000 confirmed cases there, according to health authorities.
-The epicenter of the outbreak is in Hubei province, which is where Wuhan is located.
+At least 1,770 deaths have been reported in mainland China among more than 70,000 confirmed cases there, according to health authorities.
+The center of the outbreak is in Hubei province, which is where Wuhan is located.

 Americans return home from quarantined cruise ship, but 14 are infectedFeb.
 17, 202002:30